 Qualitative data relates to text responses.
 These results are useful for exploring the nature of issues.
 The text responses need to be coded to summarise key themes for presentation.
 For example 5 respondents stated the ‘design’ of Product X appealed to them.

 Word Clouds are popular choices as they are fun and engaging.
-Quickly get a sense of key responses as more frequent words are shown as larger than less frequent responses.
+Readers can quickly get a sense of key responses.
+More frequently used words are shown as larger than less frequent ones.
 However, they can be misleading due to the lack of context.
 Longer words tend to stand out more.
 Alternatively, code the words and then quantify the number of times a word is used.
 This analysis can be described in a short descriptive narrative or presented as a bar chart.
+For example, “5 respondents stated ‘pothole issues’ as a priority”.

 Time Series Analysis